 Gain access to clean water sites as well as areas of the clean water network with the National Water Hygiene Card.
-This is also referred to as the Blue Card.
+Often called the Blue Card.

-The National Water Hygiene is approved by Energy and Utility Skills Register (EUSR).
+Energy and Utility Skills Register (EUSR) approve the National Water Hygiene scheme.
 They promote hygienic habits around the drinking water supply.
 Hence, this half-day training course gives you recognition by UK water industries and will allow you access to restricted sites.

 The full course content is:

 - Responsibilities of those working with the clean water supply

 - Sampling and audits

 Candidates will undertake a 25 multiple-choice question paper with a pass mark of 22.
 In addition, there is a health screening questionnaire.
 This ensures no candidates are carriers of waterborne diseases, hence allowing you access to sites.

 Each successful candidate will receive their card within 28 days of taking the course.
 Meanwhile, candidates will receive a cover note from their tutor allowing them access to sites.